 Here’s an example.
 In the photo below, I’ve juxtaposed my elegant spouse’s human profile with the fuzzy face of a cute llama!
 Now, the similarity here — the fact that both are face profiles — is essential for the contrast to pop out and make the reader laugh, “Hey, it’s funny to compare that guy’s expression to the llama’s!”

-See how the similarity (faces) makes the contrast and thus juxtaposition possible?
+See how the similarity (faces) makes the contrast and thus juxtaposition possible in this example?
 If my illustrious husband were just standing next to a pile of pears, there would be no pull to compare any parts of the photo, and thus no contrast or juxtaposition.

 Types of Juxtaposition